-Guidance on when a shoot must register for value added tax was written and published by the British Association for Shooting and Conservation (BASC) working in conjunction with Her Majesty’s Revenue and Customs (HMRC) and the Country Land and Business Association (CLA) as long ago as 2006.
+Guidance on when a shoot must register for Value Added Tax (VAT) was written and published by the British Association for Shooting and Conservation (BASC) working in conjunction with Her Majesty’s Revenue and Customs (HMRC) and the Country Land and Business Association (CLA) as long ago as 2006.

 The guidance makes clear that any business running a shoot which has a turnover in excess of the VAT registration threshold a year must be VAT registered.
 The value of all goods and services sold, including shoot days, should be taken into account in assessing turnover.